Anti-Bribery and Corruption Policy (“Policy”)

 1. POLICY STATEMENT

-Cuckoo International (MAL) Sdn Bhd and its subsidiaries (“the Group”) are committed to applying the highest standards of ethical conduct and integrity in its business activities in the market it operates in.
+CUCKOO International (MAL) Berhad and its subsidiaries (“the Group”) are committed to applying the highest standards of ethical conduct and integrity in its business activities in the market it operates in.

 Every Director, Employee and person acting on the Group’s behalf is responsible for maintaining CUCKOO’S reputation and for conducting company business honestly and professionally.